 Did you hear about the sign language interpreter that turned out to be a fake?
 We probably all remember the news about the interpreter who became famous for signing gibberish at Mandela’s funeral.
 A recent press conference in Florida reminded us of the perils of using incompetent interpreters.
 Officials are now grappling with the questions surrounding the nature of events that led to this person being allowed to sign at this news conference.
 It seems from early news reports that there is quite a bit of confusion surrounding this person.
 Part of the ASL issues in Florida are attributed to the lack of standards or licensing requirements in that state.

 While costs were probably not a main cause, these events do illustrate the burden of being able to verify whether or not your sources are credible and reliable.
 In the example of a welcome or holiday card, there are many resources out there to obtain free translation.
 But who is going to ensure that it is accurate?
 Who’s going to ensure the message is typeset correctly?
 And if there are different translation options, which message would be best or most appropriate?
 With so much information out there, choosing free translation could even become a paralyzing problem of too many choices.
 Especially on smaller jobs where just a few words carry a lot of meaning, even in professional translation, we see a disproportionate amount of effort being placed on making sure the message is delivered right.
-We specialize in healthcare translations and can’t even imagine using free translation for those communications…..yeah, let’s confuse the patient more!
+We specialize in healthcare translations for patients and can’t even imagine using free translation for those communications…..yeah, let’s confuse the patient more!

 There ain’t no such thing as free translation (TANSTAFT)